couchbaselabs/agent-catalog/docs/README.md

        user question and an assistant response) in a given session.
 Each exchange record contains the session ID `sid`, the user's question `question`, the agent's answer `answer`, and the agent's walk `walk` (e.g., the messages sent to the LLMs, the tools executed, etc...).
+   3. `ToolCalls (sid, vid, tool_calls)`, which provides one record per session (alt. trajectory).
+Each tool call record contains the session ID `sid`, the catalog version `vid`, and a list of tool calls `tool_calls`.
+The `tool_calls` field details all information around an LLM tool call (e.g., the tool name, the tool-call arguments, and the tool result).
 3. **Log Visualization**: Users are free to define their own views from the steps above and visualize their results using dashboards like [Tableau](https://exchange.tableau.com/en-us/products/627) or [Grafana](https://developer.couchbase.com/grafana-dashboards).